svzdvd/vagrant-sonarqube/README.md

-# SonaQube Server with MySQL
+# SonarQube Server with MySQL

 This repository uses Vagrant and Chef to install [SonarQube](http://www.sonarqube.org/) onto a local virtual machine.
 It also installs MySQL as the database for SonarQube.